TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

 ### **CircuitBreaker**

 **Field: `enabled` (`boolean`)**
-Enabled enables the Circuit Breaker functionality
+Enabled enables the Circuit Breaker functionality.

 **Field: `threshold` (`double`)**
 Threshold represents the percentage of requests that can error before the breaker is tripped.
 This must be a value between 0.0 and 1.0.

 **Field: `sampleSize` (`int`)**
-SampleSize represents the number of samples to take for a circuit breaker window
+SampleSize represents the number of samples to take for a circuit breaker window.

 **Field: `coolDownPeriod` (`int`)**
 CoolDownPeriod represents the amount of time (in seconds) needed to pass before returning to service.